OkatoNekomato/OkatoNekomato/README.md

 ### Hello there!
 I'm Okato Nekomato.

-I'm a dev who enjoys taking it easy, but I'm currently locked into two big projects: my first-ever management sim game and a new messenger app.
+I'm a dev who enjoys taking it easy, but I'm currently locked into two projects: my first-ever management sim game and a new messenger app.

 ---